ethanguin/startup/README.md

 HTML/CSS Startup Deliverable:
 -   A useful tool I learned to override Bootstrap is the !important tag you can add you your CSS statements.

+Simon Javascript:
+-   I learned a very valuable lesson to be careful with indentation while writing javascript.
+I was bug hunting for nearly an hour and a half before I realized my mistake.

 ```